JulzHR/Where-is-the-math-in-the-Two-Compartment-Open-Model/README.md

   4. Rohilla, S. (2020).
 Two compartment open model sulekhappt.x.1.
 SlideShare; Slideshare. https://es.slideshare.net/slideshow/two-compartment-open-model-sulekhapptx1/233206136

+* These two sites were used for mathematical derivation specifically with the use of the microconstants and hybrid constants

+  5. Bourne, D. W. A. (2024).
+Chapter 7.5 - Multi Compartment PK Models.
+Boomer.org. https://www.boomer.org/c/p4/c02/c07/c0705.php

+  6. Dey, S. (2022, September 15).
+A Mathematical Review on Open Two Compartment Pharmacokinetic Models.
+Asian Journal of Mathematical Sciences. https://doi.org/10.22377/ajms.v5i4.396

-* The last images were extracted from the following presentation
+* The last image was extracted from the following presentation

-  5. Saleh, M. I. (2016).
+  7. Saleh, M. I. (2016).
 Two-compartment model.
 Slideplayer.com. https://slideplayer.com/slide/5301703/

 * Finally, this video helped me to see how tha system could be solved by elimination without recurring to Laplace transforms or matrices

-  6. The Math Tutor.
+  8. The Math Tutor.
 (2020, December 1).
 Elimination Method to Solve a System of ODEs | Differential Equation | OGE.
 YouTube. https://www.youtube.com/watch?v=POc_8zIIZIo